Chair: Joan Eckerson

 EXS 125.
 First Aid.
 2 credits.
 FA, SP, SU

-American Red Cross Responding to Emergencies, Cardiopulmonary Resuscitation and Automated External Defibrillator Certification may be earned.
+American Red Cross First Aid, and CPR/AED Professional Rescuers and Healthcare Certifications may be earned.
 Emphasis on recognizing an emergency and providing care until professional medical help arrives.
-Students should expect to pay an additional fee for first aid supplies used and Red Cross Certification fee.
+Students should expect to pay an additional fee for first aid supplies and Red Cross Certification fee.

 EXS 151.
 Beginning Tennis.
 1 credit.
 FA, SP